 Energy Star Portfolio Manager allows you to benchmark your school, measure and compare your buildings energy to similar buildings, past consumption or reference a performance level.
 It provides an ENERGY STAR score to compare your buildings performance to similar schools nationwide, and its normalized for weather and operating characteristics.
-A score of 50 represents a median performance, higher is more efficient, lower worse.
-This can allow you to identify underperforming schools in your district to target efficiency improvements.

 The Building Energy Asset Score provides information for buildings similar to whats found in energy guides, using regional statistical data to combine modeling with whole building energy simulations o evaluate the building and its systems.
 It requires basic knowledge of the building, HVAC systems, and operations.
 Asset Score assigns a rating from 1 to 10, with 10 reflecting the most energy efficient.
 The scoring does not depend on providing utility information.
 The data can also be imported into ENERGY STAR Portfolio Manager.